Simulation-Decomposition/simdec-python/joss/paper.md

-Traditional methods to analyse the uncertainties focus on quantitative methods to compare the importance of factors, there is a large body of literature and the field is know as: Sensitivity Analysis (SA).
+Traditional methods to analyse the uncertainties focus on quantitative methods to compare the importance of factors, there is a large body of literature and the field is known as: Sensitivity Analysis (SA).
 The indices of Sobol' are a prominent example of such methods.

 Simulation Decomposition is a hybrid uncertainty-sensitivity analysis approach